 Only Shareholders whose names appear in the Company's Central Securities Register (the "Registered Shareholders") or duly appointed proxyholders are permitted to vote at the Meeting.
 Shareholders who do not hold their common shares of the Company ("Common Shares") in their own name ("Beneficial Shareholders") are advised that only proxies from Shareholders of record can be recognized and voted at the Meeting.
 Beneficial Shareholders who complete and return an Instrument of Proxy must indicate thereon the person (usually a brokerage house) who holds their Common Shares as registered Shareholder.
 Every intermediary (broker) has its own mailing procedure, and provides its own return instructions, which should be carefully followed.
 The form of proxy supplied to Beneficial Shareholders is similar to that provided to Registered Shareholders.
 However, its purpose is limited to instructing the registered Shareholder how to vote on behalf of the Beneficial Shareholder.
-Management of the Company does not intend to pay for intermediaries to forward to objecting beneficial owners under National Instrument 54-101 the proxy-related materials and Form 54-101F7 - Request for Voting Instructions Made by Intermediary, and in case of an objecting beneficial owner's intermediary assumes the cost of delivery.
+Management of the Company does not intend to pay for intermediaries to forward to objecting beneficial owners under National Instrument 54-101 the proxy-related materials and Form 54-101F7 - Request for Voting Instructions Made by Intermediary, and in case of an objecting beneficial owner, the objecting beneficial owner will not receive the materials unless the objecting beneficial owner's intermediary assumes the cost of delivery.